 The four recognised categories of abuse for children and young people are:

-A)B)

-C)D)
+A)B )

+C) D )

 What policy and information should be made available to all staff and volunteers that relates to child abuse and safeguarding?

-Do you know who the DSL is that you should report any concerns to during term time?
+Do you know who the DSL is that you shou uld report any concerns to?

 DSL:

 What are their contact details?

 Contact details:

 Who is the alternative person to contact if they are not available?

 DSL Alternate

 What are their contact details?

 Contact details

-Who would you contact outside of term time and what are their contact details?

-NameTel: no

-What does the abbreviation LADO stand for?
+What does the abbreviation LADO stand for or?

-How would you recognise a child suffering from neglect?
+How would you recognise a child suffering "

 Have you signed an e-safety acceptable use agreement to help keep yourself and children safe online?

 Yes No

-f no, speak to Adrian Crossland or Lynda Hood
+(If no, speak to your DSL/Headteacher or online/e-safety lead about this)

-To whom would you report a concern about another adult's behaviour including the head teacher?
+To whom would you report a concern about another adult's behaviour?
+To whom would you report concerns about the Headteacher?

-DSL
+Headteacher/Principal

 Chair of Governors

-Named governor
+Named Governor

-Strategic Education Resolution Lead
+Strategic Lead: Resolution

 Local Authority Designated Officer (LADO)

 A colleague

 The police

-Please tick all that apply)
+(Please tick all that apply)

 Who is your Chair of Governors?

 Contact details

-Where can you find your school's safeguarding policy?
+Where can you find your school's child protection and safeguarding policy?

+Where can you find your school's behaviour policy?

+Where can you find your school's staff behaviour policy/code of conduct?

+Where can you find the safeguarding response to children who go missing from education?